-Since the census form is for use in all parts of the country, there may be certain sections and inquiries that do not apply to you.
-Where this is the case, mark (X) the "None" or "No" box and go on to the next item or section.
+1. The enclosed census report form is being used by farms and ranches throughout the entire United States.
+Because it is meant for use in all parts of the country, it may contain sections and inquiries which do not apply to you.
+In this case, mark the "None" or "No" box and go on to the next item or sections.

-2. More Than One Farm Or Ranch Operation
+2. If You Receive More Than One Report Form

-If you have multiple farming operations in 1978, you should complete a report form for EACH SEPARATE and DISTINCT production unit (farm, ranch, feedlot, greenhouse, etc.) for which you maintain SEPARATE records of operating expenses and sales, livestock and other inventories, crop acreages and production.
-If you need more than one form, ask the census enumerator for more forms.
-If you do not have multiple farming or ranching operations, complete only ONE report form for your operation.
+If you have multiple farming operations, you should complete a report for EACH SEPARATE and DISTINCT production unit, that is, each individual farm, ranch, feedlot, greenhouse, etc.; or combination of farms, etc., for which you maintain SEPARATE records of operating expenses and sales, livestock and other inventories, crop acreages, and production.
+Return any duplicate or extra report forms in the same envelope with the report(s) you complete so we can remove the extra addresses from our mail register.
+In the space provided to the right of the address label of the report form you complete, write the 11-digit number from the label of the extra form or forms.